sergueik/springboot_study/basic-karate-example3/README.md

 python mcp_server.py
 ```
 Confirm "Do you want public and private networks to access this app?"
 Windows Firewall dialog

-run client
+run Client (all that may be on separate Docker nodes)

 ```sh
 python mcp_client.py --method operation_lifecycle
 ```
-the client output will be a little verbose, because the client will initialize the connection and list the available tools first:
+the client output may look a little verbose, because the client will initialize the connection and list the available tools first:

 ```text
 2026-04-26 18:13:07,580 | INFO | SEND [initialize] id=1 payload={'jsonrpc': '2.0', 'id': 1, 'method': 'initialize'}